-Will trade be the same after coronavirus?
+Will Trade be the same after coronavirus?

 Click to read all about coronavirus →

-With the disruption of the global supply chain by Covid-19, there is a concern as to where Africa’s future market and trading opportunities lie.
+With the disruption of the global supply chain by COVID-19, there is concern as to where Africa’s future market and trading opportunities lie.
 Trade and export demands have dwindled for some companies and skyrocketed for other companies.
-For the first time in world history, the price of the West Texas Intermediate (WTF) Crude oil slammed into $37 per barrel in April 2020.
+For the first time in world history, the price of the West Texas Intermediate (WTF) Crude oil slammed into US$37 per barrel in April, 2020.

 The Covid-19 pandemic has taught all African economies the importance of self-reliance in healthcare, pharmaceuticals, agriculture, and PPE production.
 The AfCFTA could therefore not have come at a more opportune time as several African economies are beginning to look within and focus on local manufacturing and production of most essentials needs and exports.